 Improved mental health

 Along with increased confidence and self-esteem, strength training helps to reduce stress levels and relieve symptoms of depression and anxiety.
-The release of endorphins, the body’s natural “feel good” chemicals, caused by weight training is a great way to naturally stimulate the brain, improve your mood and boost energy levels.
-Next time you’ve had a bad day at work, a good gym session could just be the perfect remedy.
+Weight training encourages the release of endorphins, the body’s natural “feel good” chemicals.
+This endorphin release is a great way to naturally stimulate the brain, improve mood, and boost energy levels.
+Next time you’ve had a bad day at work, a good gym session could be the perfect remedy.

 Improved sleep quality

-Strength training can help promote good sleep patterns, allowing you to fall asleep faster, enter a deeper sleep and wake less often during the night.
-Quality sleep has many health benefits such as keeping your body’s hormones in balance, maintaining weight, reducing blood pressure and aiding in muscle growth and repair.
+Strength training can help promote good sleep patterns, allowing you to fall asleep faster, enter a deeper sleep and wake less often at night.
+Quality sleep has many health benefits, such as keeping your body’s hormones balanced, maintaining weight, reducing blood pressure and aiding in muscle growth and repair.

 Reduced risk of injury

-Strength training done correctly can safeguard the body against low back pain and other muscular-skeletal injuries by helping to improve posture and correct muscle imbalances.
-It can also Increase the strength of connective tissues and joints, important for preventing injury and helping relieve pain in conditions such as osteoarthritis.
+Strength training, done correctly, can safeguard the body against low back pain and other muscular-skeletal injuries by helping to improve posture and correct muscle imbalances.
+It can also Increase the strength of connective tissues and joints, which is important for preventing injury and helping relieve pain in conditions such as osteoarthritis.
 Balance and functional ability can also be improved or maintained through strength training, helping to improve sports performance and reduce the risk of falls.